To: Town Board Members

 - The Highway Shop is a “free drop-off site” for Waste Oil that is used for heating purposes.
 We are currently in low supply.

-Meetings next week: Finance Committee, Wednesday at 2:00pm
+Meetings next week: Board Meeting, Tuesday at 6:00pm